Skip to Content

 Norway rat infestations can be controlled via various rat traps and rat poisons, but also by sealing any holes that might serve as entry points to your house and by limiting the amount of scrap foods available for their consumption.

-Call Green Pest Solutions today at 877-636-9469 and let's talk about how we can help you with Norway Rats and other common pests.
+Call today at and let's talk about how we can help you with Norway Rats - Green Pest Solutions and other Pest Library.